ralphjsmit/filament/packages/schemas/docs/02-forms/08-date-time-picker.md

 While dates will still be stored using the app's configured timezone, the date will now load in the new timezone, and it will be converted back when the form is saved.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `timezone()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Enabling the JavaScript date picker

 By default, Filament uses the native HTML5 date picker.
 You may enable a more customizable JavaScript date picker using the `native(false)` method: